cellphonedude/shells-on-cells/docs/SETUP.md

 3. Create a blank `.ssh` file inside the directory

-## Configure the Raspberry Pi admin credentials
+## Configure basic Raspberry Pi settings

 1. Insert the flashed SD card into the Pi, and boot up the Pi